sharetribe/sharetribe/UPGRADE.md

 ## Unreleased

+This release adds a new Delayed Job queue "css_compile".
+All CSS compilations during the deployment are added to this queue.
+However, CSS compilations triggered from the admin UI do NOT go into this queue, instead they are added to the "default" queue.

+A new worker is added to the Procfile to work for the new queue.
+If you're hosting in Heroku, you will see a new worker there.

+This change doesn't require any changes if you are compiling the stylesheets synchronously using the `rake sharetribe:generate_customization_stylesheets_immediately` command during the deployment.
+However, if you are compiling the stylesheets asynchronously using the `rake sharetribe:generate_customization_stylesheets` command, then you need to make sure that you have at least one worker working for the "css_compile" queue.

 ## Upgrade from 5.5.0 to 5.6.0

 Ruby version is updated from 2.1.8 to 2.2.4.
 The update should reduce memory usage and improve performance.